“Economics is, at root, the study of incentives.”

 Some of the best company retreat ideas are group incentives, which promote social connections, enabling coworkers to spend quality time with colleagues they care about and generating more positive feelings for the organization.

-Whether in groups or individually, premium cruises and other leisure travel stimulate parts of the mind that cash does not.
+Whether in groups or individually, cruises and other leisure travel stimulate parts of the mind that cash does not.

 Top-performing companies are better at leveraging their rewards programs, compared to average-performing companies.
 The top performers can be defined as those with sales of $100 million or more, revenue or stock growth of at least 5 percent, excellent customer ratings, and 90 percent employee satisfaction.

 Incentive program design has shifted over time from rewarding only the truly exceptional employees (exclusivity) toward ensuring that many high-performing employees feel the love (reach).
 When designing their incentives, top organizations focus on reach, rather than exclusivity.